ed-conte/cornell-irt-website/design-plan/design-journey.md

 5. Is there any information that you feel is often missing or underrepresented by your sources?

 6. Can you recall a time when you faced challenges or difficulties when trying to find information about a Cornell club?
-What were these challenges or difficulties you faced?
+What were the challenges or difficulties you faced?

 7. Recall a Cornell club you wanted to be a part of but did not end up joining.
 What factors kept you from participating?